 This exciting role has been designed to drive and imbed improvements within the council’s homelessness services.

-As a self-motivated visionary individual who doesn’t accept second best, you will work closely with the senior management team in Housing Needs & Supply, to take a systemic approach to driving transformational change, delivering key programme milestones and outcomes, including defining new structures.
+As a self-motivated individual who doesn’t accept second best, you will work closely with the Senior Programme Manager to take a systemic approach to driving transformational change, delivering key programme milestones and outcomes, including defining new structures.

 We’re transforming our city and the services that we deliver like never before.
-You will ensure that our approach to business transformation is embedded throughout the programme, and that we use data and performance and programme management systems to drive change and improvement.
+You will help the Senior Programme Manager ensure that our approach to business transformation is embedded throughout the programme, and that we use data and performance and programme management systems to drive change and improvement.

 You will be passionate about the connection between improving performance and the impact local government can have on the communities we serve, and working with others towards reaching social, economic, environmental, and cultural ambitions of the city.

-This appointment will play a pivotal role, supporting the Assistant Director to drive services forward.
-You will enjoy working at a strategic and programme level and will be ambitious for the services we deliver.
+You will enjoy working at a project and programme level and will be ambitious for the services we deliver.
 As necessary, you will attend senior management team meetings and committees as required.